grbatinic-bogdan/finnish-translator-api/README.md

 `docker-compose up`

-In order to toy with the api, you will need `service-account-credentials.json` with read access to [google sheets api](https://developers.google.com/sheets/api)
+In order to toy with the api, you will need `service-account-credentials.json` with read access to [google sheets api](https://developers.google.com/sheets/api) placed inside of the root level of the project

+## Import translations from google sheet

+Run the following command in your terminal:

+`docker exec --interactive node-server npx ts-node src/cli/sheets.ts`